Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Methods

 \subsubsection{Creating shuffled sets}

-We cloned the sets of original examples above and modified each example according the below procedure to create a ``shuffled'' set per task.
+For each task, we cloned the \devr sets above and modified each example to create a ``shuffled'' set (a.k.a. \devs) per shuffling method.

-Specifically, after the filtering process, each CoLA and SST-2 example contains a single sentence and we modified that sentence.
-Each QQP and MRPC example has two sentences and we modified the first sentence.
-Each RTE example has a pair of (premise, hypothesis), and we modified the hypothesis since it is a single sentence while a premise text often contains multiple sentences.
-Each QNLI example contains a pair of (question, answer) and we modified the question since it is a single sentence while an answer often contains multiple sentences.
+Specifically, a CoLA and SST-2 example contains only a single sentence and we modified that sentence.
+Each QQP, MRPC and STS-B example has two sentences and we modified the first sentence.
+An RTE example has a pair of (premise, hypothesis), and we modified the hypothesis since it is a single sentence while premises are paragraphs.
+Each QNLI example contains a pair of (question, answer) and we modified the question, which is a sentence, while an answer is often a paragraph.

-\subsec{Shuffling methods} We splitted a given sentence to be modified into an ordered list of tokens (\ie unigrams), and re-combined them back into a ``shuffled'' sentence in a random order.
-We kept the ending punctuation still at the end of a sentence.
-If a given random order drawn was the same as the original, we sampled new random permutations.
-We repeated the same process for shuffling bi-grams and tri-grams.

-\anh{Note down that an alternative is to swap the position of N words.
-However, our prelim results showed that its accuracy is higher.}

-For example, shuffling the bi-grams in \textit{We did the family move in 1862?} produces \textit{the family 1862 move in Where did?} See Sec.~\ref{sec:shuffle_examples} for example sentences of shuffled uni-grams and tri-grams.